ClipMouse/LHL-Final-Project-SQL-Feb13/starting_with_questions.md

 GROUP BY city, country
 ORDER BY AVG(units_sold) DESC NULLS LAST

-Answer: data output points to the USA being the top consumer by far.
+Answer: data output points to the USA being the top consumer by far, with ~19.24 products ordered on average.
+Next highest country is Czechia with an average of ~15.19 products ordered, then a steep drop-off to Mexico with ~1.83.
+32-way tie between countries with a single product ordered.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**